mysociety/fixmystreet/customising/index.md

 translation.
 The `commonlib/bin/gettext-makemo` script may be useful for compiling the .po files for use with Apache.

+If you use a new language, you must make sure that the locale for that language is installed on the server in order for the translations to work properly.
+On Debian, you can alter `/etc/locale.gen` and run `sudo locale-gen`.
+On Ubuntu, you can just run `sudo locale-gen <LOCALE_NAME>`.

 ## CSS

 The CSS is stored in `web/cobrands/` under which there are directories for Cobrands.